Madame de Brinvilliers: Early life

 The Marquise was born in 1630 to the relatively wealthy and influential household of d'Aubray.
 Her father, Antoine Dreux d'Aubray (1600–1666), held multiple important governmental and high-ranking positions such as the Seigneur of Offémont and Villiers, councillor of State, Master of Requests, the Civil Lieutenant and prévôt of the city of Paris, and Lieutenant General of the Mines of France.
-Her mother, Marie Olier (1602–1666) was the sister of Jean-Jacques Olier, who founded the Sulpicians and helped establish the settlement of Ville-Marie in New France, which would later be called Montreal.
+Her mother, Marie Olier (1602–1637) was the sister of Jean-Jacques Olier, who founded the Sulpicians and helped establish the settlement of Ville-Marie in New France, which would later be called Montreal.
 In her confession, the Marquise acknowledged being sexually assaulted at the age of seven, though she did not name her assaulter.
 Further admitted in her confession is that she also had sexual relations with her younger brother Antoine, whom she would later poison.

 Though the eldest of five children and loved by her father, she would not inherit his estate and was thus expected to marry into another.
 Coming from a family of such wealth, whomever she married would inherit quite a large dowry from her, 200,000 livres, in fact.
-At the age of 21, in 1651, she was married to Antoine Gobelin, Baron de Nourar, and Chevalier in the order of Sainte Jean of Jerusalem and later Marquis de Brinvilliers, whose estate was worth 800,000 livres.
+At the age of 21, in 1651, she was married to Antoine Gobelin, Baron de Nourar, and Chevalier in the order of Saint Jean of Jerusalem and later Marquis de Brinvilliers, whose estate was worth 800,000 livres.
 His wealth came from his ancestors' famed tapestry workshops.
 His father was the President of the Chamber of Accounts.
 Upon marriage, the Marquise's father bestowed upon the couple a house at 12 rue Neuve St. Paul in Marais, an aristocratic district of Paris.
 With the Marquis de Brinvilliers, she soon had three children, two girls and a boy.
 She had a total of seven children, of which at least four are suspected of being illegitimate children from the Marquise's various paramours.
-The Marquis befriended a fellow officer, Godin de Sainte-Croix, and introduced him to the Marquise; she would later have a long lasting affair with Sainte-Croix.
+The Marquis befriended a fellow officer, Godin de Sainte-Croix, and introduced him to the Marquise; she would later have a long-lasting affair with Sainte-Croix.